douglaz/psl/Releasing-a-New-Stable-Version.md

 ## Announce New Release

 Post an announcement on the [[user group | https://groups.google.com/forum/#!forum/psl-users]].
+Remember to select the "make an announcement" option, rather than "start a discussion."
 Here is a template:

 ```
 Subject: New Version: x.y.z